Shek O

 Shek O is an area of the south-eastern part of Hong Kong Island, in Hong Kong.
-It can refers to Shek O village or Shek O Peninsula or Shek O Headland.
+It can refer to Shek O village, Shek O Peninsula or Shek O Headland.
 Administratively, they are part of Southern District.

 Geography

-The name "Shek O" literally means the "rocky bay".
+The name Shek O literally means the "rocky bay".
 The entire area is a peninsula on the southern coast of the Hong Kong Island, facing the South China Sea.
 Shek O is surrounded by Shek O Country Park, Big Wave Bay and Cape D'Aguilar.

 Shek O Village

-Shek O Village (石澳村) has a history of some 200 years.
+Shek O Village (石澳村) has a history of around 200 years.
 It was established by fishermen of the Chan, Yip, Li and Lau clans and was once famous for its lobster.
 The majority of the population previously lived on the land presently occupied by the Shek O country Club, from where it was forcibly removed.
 In 1841, Shek O Village as a whole, together with Hok Tsui Village (鶴咀村) and Tai Long Wan Village (大浪灣村), had a population of around 200.

 The Tin Hau Temple in Shek O Village was built in 1891.
-It is a Grade III historic building and its management has been delegated by the Chinese Temples Committee to the Shek O Residents Association.
+It is a Grade III historic building, and its management has been delegated by the Chinese Temples Committee to the Shek O Residents Association.
 The memorial archway near the main entrance road to the town is inscribed with the calligraphy of R.C.
-Lee (利銘澤) (1905-1983).
+Lee (利銘澤) (1905–1983).

-The Modernist Shek O Bus Terminus building next door was constructed in 1955 and designed by Hsin Yieh Architects, founded by Chinese architect Su Gin Djih (徐敬直).
+The modernist Shek O Bus Terminus building next door was constructed in 1955 and designed by Hsin Yieh Architects, founded by Chinese architect Su Gin Djih (徐敬直).
 However, the earliest bus service to Shek O dates back to the 1920s, when the Hong Kong and Shanghai Hotels Limited operated a bus route between the Hong Kong Hotel and Big Wave Bay in Shek O.